wichmann-lab/teamproject-photography/README.md

   * ExportPhotos.lua

 ### Import of the images
 The most easiest way for importing images into our plug-in is to import them into the Lightroom Classic Catalog and select them.

  <pre><code>local catalog = LrApplication.activeCatalog()
 local targetPhotos = catalog.targetPhotos</code></pre>
 In this code the targetPhotos are the selected photos in the catalog.
 Now you can work with them.
 It's that simple.
+### Export images
+The "ExportPhotos.lua" file is responsible for the export of our images.
+You don't have to implement a ExportServiceProvider.
+<pre><code> function ExportPhotos.processRenderedPhotos(photos, folderName)</code></pre> gets the images and the foldername for the export.
+This function creates an exportsession where you can change the settings for the export e.g. the format.
+We used <pre><code> LR_export_destinationPathSuffix = folderName </code></pre> for exporting in different folders.
+Each time the function <code> function ExportPhotos.processRenderedPhotos(photos, folderName)</code> is called, the photos will be exported in other folders.
 ### Debugging

 ## Acknowledgements